Blog

 How to launch an AWS EC2 instance with Docker Engine installed

 AWS EC2 is a great service to run virtual machines in the cloud.
-EC2 offers hundreds of images of operating systems and pre-packaged applications to choose from when launching an instance (aka virtual machine).
+EC2 offers hundreds of images of operating systems and pre-packaged applications to choose from when launching a virtual machine instance.

 EC2 Instance with launch script (user data)

-In this method we will use AWS EC2 user data feature, which allows a specific script to run during instance launch (one time run), the user data or the launch script will contain the interpreter used to run the command, in ubuntu and debian-based systems it’s called bash, and within bash we will install the docker engine from the snap store, then we will follow Docker Documentation post-install instructions to be able to run docker commands including docker run without having to use root level sudo command.
+In this method I will use AWS EC2 user data feature, which allows a specific script to run during instance launch (bootstrap).
+I will install the docker engine from the snap store, followed by Linux post-installation steps to be able to run docker commands such as docker run without sudo.

-- Choose Ubuntu Server 20.04 LTS from the quick start page.
+3. Choose Ubuntu from the quick start page.
+Current default version is Ubuntu 22.04 LTS.

-- Choose the instance size for your instance, t2.micro size is Free tier eligible, and is sufficient to run simple workloads on Docker.
+4. Choose the instance size for your instance. t2.micro size is Free tier eligible, and is sufficient to run simple workloads in Docker.

 #!/bin/bash